mozilla/DeepSpeech/native_client/CODINGSTYLE.md

-This file contains some notes on coding style within the C++ portion of the DeepSpeech project.
+This file contains some notes on coding style within the C++ portion of the Mozilla Voice STT project.
 It is very much a work in progress and incomplete.

 General
 =======